holland-backup/holland/docs/source/provider_plugins/mysqldump.rst

 mysqldump Provider Configuration [mysqldump]
 ============================================

-Backs up a MySQL database using the mysqldump tool.
+Backs up one or more MySQL databases using the mysqldump tool.

 [mysqldump]
 -----------